dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Mockito.md

     assertThat(result).isFalse()
 }
 ```
 While testing State we do not make any assumption on how object is implemented.
-We treat object as black box and check if it returns correct values for a given input.
-This kind of test is most preferable because we can make changes to class implementation and test won’t fail until our expectations are still met.
+We treat object as a black box and check if it returns correct values for a given input.
+This kind of test is most preferable because we can make changes to class implementation and test won’t fail until all our expectations are still met.
 Thanks to that this, tests are more stable and less painful to maintain.

 <p align="center">
   <img src="/assets/state.png" height="50%" width="50%" alt="State"/>